Servo Motor

 9. HVAC Systems

 Servo motor in HVAC systems controls and regulates the opening and closure of dampers and valves.
 This ensures precise regulations of airflow and temperature thus improving energy efficiency and even system performance.
-Servo motors help maintain consistent conditions in the environment, making them crucial in industries dealing with pharmaceuticals and food.
+Servo motors help maintain consistent conditions in the environment, making them crucial in industries dealing with medicines and food.

 10. Food and Beverages Processing